danielpokladek/danielpokladek/README.md

 - Open Source and contributing to open source projects, I want to help the community!
 - C++ and how to properly use pointers.. they always get me!
 - OpenGL and how to make things appear on screen from scratch.
+- Learn how to use Unreal Engine and their material editor.
 - Developing games, you learn your whole life!

 #### 💬 Chat to me about **games**, **game dev**, **programming**, **shaders** and **anything creative**!